tresoldi/ngesh/docs/readme.rst

    Buter,feature_1,1

-We can now use a minimal BEASTling configuration and generate an XML input for BEAST2.
+We can now use a minimal BEASTling configuration and generate an XML model for BEAST2.
 Let’s assume we want to test how well our pipeline performs when assuming a Yule tree when the data actually includes extinct taxa.
-The results here presented are not expected to perfect, as we will use a short chain length to make it faster and a model which is different from the assumptions used for generation (besides the fact of the default parameters for horizontal gene transfer being a bit too aggressive).
+The results here presented are not expected to perfect, as we will use a short chain length to make it faster and a model which differs from the assumptions used for generation (besides the fact of the default parameters for horizontal gene transfer being too high for this simulation).

 .. code:: bash